Universal Pictures Home Entertainment: Distribution deals

-In the Netherlands, UPHE used to distribute most DVDs of films released theatrically by Independent Films and TV shows and films from Studio 100 until 2006, although this is now limited to catalog releases, as more recent films are now released through Warner Home Video and later on, Belga Home Video.
+In the Netherlands, UPHE distributed most DVDs of films released theatrically by Independent Films and TV shows and films from Studio 100 until 2006, although this is now limited to catalog releases, as more recent films are now released through Warner Home Video and later on, Belga Home Video.

 In South Africa, UPHE distributes films on DVD and VHS through CIC Video in the 1980s and 1990s.
 In 1999, the company was moved to Ster-Kinekor Home Entertainment after CIC Video was dissolved in the same year.
-In 2007, it was moved later to Nu Metro Home Entertainment on DVDs and Blu-Ray Discs until 2013, when Next Entertainment took over until 2021.
+In 2007, it was moved later to Nu Metro Home Entertainment on DVDs and Blu-Ray discs until 2013, when Next Entertainment took over until at least 2019.

 UPHE also formerly distributed StudioCanal titles on home media in France (until 2024 when distribution moved to ESC Distribution), most of the Republic Pictures library in the UK and most of the Carolco Pictures library in Australia, Latin America, and several European countries (along with other StudioCanal properties) until StudioCanal's global distribution deal with Universal expired in January 2022.
 In the 1980s until the late 1990s, they also distributed tapes released by Cineplex Odeon in Canada.

 In the UK, UPHE previously distributed its films on video internationally through CIC Video (a division of Cinema International Corporation, later United International Pictures) alongside Paramount Pictures.
 In Japan, releases from both Universal and Paramount appeared on CIC-Victor Video, Ltd. (a joint venture between CIC Video and JVC) for VHS and on Pioneer LDC, Inc. for Laserdisc.